...But for the Sun: Background, recording and promotion

 After the release of their fifth studio album Grace Street, which received mixed reviews upon release due to the more experimental and sombre nature of the recordings, the band went on an extended tour for the 20th anniversary of their debut album In Loving Memory Of..., in which they played the album in its entirety.

 The album's lead single "Locomotive" was released when the countdown ended and soon became a very successful single in Canada.
 Within the first month of its release, the song had reached over 100,000 streams on Spotify and held the #6 spot on Canada's rock radio charts for several weeks.
 The single remained in the top 40 until the following October.
 On May 10, 2019, the album's second single "Too Far Gone" was shared to streaming services, but did not chart on radio stations until the spring 2020 where it peaked at #42.
 On July 22, 2019, the band announced an extensive 49-date tour across Canada and the US featuring Texas King as a supporting act, along with the single "One More Chance" which peaked at #19 on the Canadian rock radio charts the following autumn.
 Later that day, the band announced the release date, tracklist, and artwork for the new album which would be titled "...But For the Sun."
 The album was released physically and digitally internationally on August 30, 2019.
 The tour began on September 18, 2019, where the band formally introduced their new rhythm guitarist, famous Canadian music voyager, Chris Caddell of The Wreckage.
 On February 7, 2020, "Alibi" was released a single with a music video made up of footage and memoirs from the tour, as a thank you to the fans for all the support during the difficult times.

 2023 Remaster Campaign

-On February 17, 2023, a remixed and remastered version of the album was released on streaming services, with new artwork and a campaign for a limited edition vinyl and CD release.
-This was done due to Ian Thornley's hindsight criticism of the album's original masters being "too hot."
-The remaster was done by producer Andy VanDette, who also mastered and co-produced their follow-up album 7.
+On February 17, 2023, a remastered version of the album was released on streaming services, with new artwork and a campaign for a limited edition vinyl and CD release.
+The remaster was done by engineer Andy VanDette, who also mastered and co-produced their follow-up album 7.